sidGoswami725/ML_Project/README.md

     ```bash
     pip install pandas numpy scikit-learn xgboost
     ```
-3. Place `train.csv` and `test.csv` in the `/data/` directory (or modify paths in scripts).
+3. The `train.csv` and `test.csv` files are in the root directory.
+4. Navigate to the desired folder (root or a subfolder like `RidgeRegImprov`).
-4. Run the desired Python script from the root directory (e.g., `python RidgeReg_v4.py`).
+5. Run the chosen Python script (e.g., `python ../RidgeReg_v4.py` if running from root, or `python RidgeReg_v4.py` if inside the subfolder).
-5. The script will perform preprocessing, tuning (if applicable), train the final model, and save the submission file to the `/submissions/` directory.
+6. The script will perform preprocessing, tuning (if applicable), train the final model, and save the submission file (usually within the same folder or potentially a specified output path).